 How do I pay for my books and other supplies?

 In most cases, you will be eligible for a refund to help with your books and living expenses.
-When you arrive on campus, you should contact Student Accounts to move up to $500 of your refund to your WMExpress Card.
+When you arrive on campus, you should visit Student Accounts on the first floor of Blow Mem.
+Hall to move up to $500 of your refund to your WMExpress Card.
 There are no direct-billed bookstore charges; if you want to use your financial aid to pay for books & supplies, you must transfer funds to your WMExpress Card.
 Your remaining refund will be provided as a check mailed to your CSU box or listed local address or by direct deposit.
 Student Accounts has until the end of add/drop to process your refund.
 Please contact Student Accounts directly (757-221-1220 or [[bursar]]) if you need a refund before then.
 Please keep in mind that any funds you put on your WMExpress Card cannot be taken off later; be sure to transfer only what you know you can use.

 If your costs for books & supplies exceed the amount listed in your Cost of Attendance in Banner Self-Service, you may submit a request for a budget request to your counselor.
 We do require copies of receipts.
 The budget increase will be covered by a Direct Subsidized Loan only, not additional grant.